Myndex/apca-introduction/analysis.md

 > _Despite the very different formula, the WCAG 2.x curve also has a similar shape._

 Notwithstanding comment.
-They are curves, but they are so clearly different that bizarre statements to the contrary have me questioning the motives herein.

 It is prima facie evidence that these curves are significantly different!!
 To say otherwise is some form of cognitive dissonance, or malicious motivation.
+They are curves, but they are so clearly different, that bizarre statements to the contrary have me questioning the motives herein.

 .